A photograph shows a rhino that was given a pink horn to prevent poaching.

-In May 2015, a photo purportedly showing a rhino with a pink horn along with the claim that the discoloration dissuades poachers began circulating on social media sites such as Tumblr and Reddit:
+In May 2015, a photo purportedly showing a rhinoceros with a pink horn along with the claim that the discoloration was one intended to dissuade poachers began circulating on social media sites such as Tumblr and Reddit:

-First, the photo has been digitally manipulated.
+First of all, the image has been digitally manipulated.
 The results achieved by the Rhino Rescue Project, an organization that infuses rhino horns with a “compound made up of ectoparasiticides and indelible dye that contaminates the horn and renders it useless for ornamental or medicinal use” are not nearly as pronounced as the results shown in the above-displayed photo.

 In fact, the dye used by the Rhino Rescue Project primarily affects the interior of the rhino horn.
 While in may produce slight exterior discoloration, the dye’s purpose is to introduce a color change from within the horn: